This comprehensive guide covers everything you need to know about password management app LastPass, including recent restrictions on free accounts.

 Put simply, LastPass is a digital vault where you can safely store passwords without fear of their being discovered.
 Plenty of people are in the bad habit of keeping a notebook in their desk drawer or sticky notes on the underside of their keyboard with passwords on them; LastPass is the cure for that incredibly dangerous practice.

 All of the data you store in LastPass is encrypted using the AES-256 standard.
-This level of encryption is used by the US government to protect top secret information, and as of 2013 there is no computationally feasible way to brute force crack it.
+This level of encryption is used by the US government to protect top secret information; a 2013 paper said there is no computationally feasible way to brute force crack it, and as of 2021 nothing has changed.
 That means your passwords are safe.

 In addition to AES-256 encryption of your password vault LastPass communicates with its servers using PBKDF2 SHA-256 and salted hashes for an extra layer of security between the app on your phone/computer and LastPass' servers.